Journalism clippings & by-lines

 eWriters Journey – exploring brave new e-worlds for writers.
 Commenced as part of my Masters/PhD research.

-Tweed Scene – the insider’s guide to what to see, do, taste and enjoy in the Tweed.
-An insider’s insight to the Tweed region for locals and tourists.
+Tweed Scene – the insider’s guide to what to see, do, taste and enjoy in the Tweed (retired 2014).A website providing an insider’s insight to the Tweed region created for locals and tourists.
 It grew a regular following through a weekly entertainment guide providing a comprehensive weekly listing of every live music gigs, art exhibitions, theatre performance and other entertainment in the region.
 Quality content ensured it quickly landed itself on the first page of Google search results (“what’s on in the Tweed”), no SEO tricks required.
-The weekly entertainment guide was discontinued in 2013 due to relocation, but the site content is still relevant and the social media channels are regularly utilised by local businesses.
+The weekly entertainment guide was discontinued in 2013 due to relocation.

 St Kilda Live Music Guide – (in development).